 In order to understand and utilize a system or process, we require a model of it.
 Unfortunately, models represent reality one-to-one to a certain extend only.
-So if we use a model, there may be deviations between model prediction and reality, especially if long time horizons are considered.
-The reason for that is due to the following: For a model, we always focus on those aspects we are interested in, and do not try to describe all of reality.
+So if we use a model, there may be deviations between model prediction and reality, especially if long-time horizons are considered.
+The reason for that is the following: For a model, we always focus on those aspects we are interested in and only try to describe some of the reality.
 Hence, the problem is split into two parts,

-- the model, which describes what we are interested in, and - the environment, which contains everything else.
+- the model, which describes what we are interested in, - the environment, which contains everything else.

-Since we cannot tell anything about the environment (as it is not modeled), interactions between model and environment can only be interpreted as disturbances.
+Since we cannot tell anything about the environment (as it is not modeled), interactions between the model and the environment can only be interpreted as disturbances.

-Link: For further details on system and process modeling, identification and handling disturbances, we refer to the lecture Systemics.
+Link: For further details on the system and process modeling, identification, and handling disturbances, we refer to the lecture Systemics.